Esri/arcgis-runtime-samples-android/java/search-for-webmap/README.md

 ## Use case

-Portals can contain many portal items and at times you may wish to query the the portal to find what you're looking for.
+Portals can contain many portal items and at times you may wish to query the portal to find what you're looking for.
 In this example, we search for webmap portal items using a text search.

 ## How to use the sample